 Sisters of Charity of Cincinnati Bestow Elizabeth Ann Seton Award

-The Sisters of Charity of Cincinnati awarded the Congregation’s highest honor, the Elizabeth Ann Seton Award, on Saturday, April 29, 2019, in the Immaculate Conception Chapel at the Mount St. Joseph Motherhouse.
+The Sisters of Charity of Cincinnati awarded the Congregation’s highest honor, the Elizabeth Ann Seton Award, on Saturday, April 10, 2021, to Sister Janet Mock, CSJ.
 The award recognizes individuals outside the Congregation for their significant contributions in furthering the mission of the Sisters of Charity to act justly, build loving relationships, share resources with those in need, and care for creation.
-The following recipients were honored:

 Sister Janet, a native of Johnstown, Pennsylvania, is a Sister of St. Joseph of Baden, Pennsylvania.
 She has served in education, as formation director for her congregation, and in congregational leadership for her community.
 Sister Janet served as executive director of the Religious Formation Conference from 1997 to 2007.
 After congregational leadership, she ministered in urban ministry in association with Carlow High College in Pittsburgh, Pennsylvania, and served as director of the Ecumenical Institute on Racism, a collaborative effort of Carlow College (now University) and Christian Associates of Southwest Pennsylvania.
 Sister Janet also served as director of the Institute for Leadership and Mission at Washington Theological Union.

 In 2012, Sister Janet became the executive director of the Leadership Conference of Women Religious (LCWR).
 With remarkable grace, she led the conference during the Apostolic Visitation, influencing the process with a spirit of cooperation, patience, teamwork and integrity.